 Review the checklist you made on Day 1 again and finalize any items you haven’t completed, including your recommendation letters.
 The application will also likely require that you film a video essay in addition to your written statements.

 “The video is your opportunity to shine.
 Be yourself and take your time.
 We are looking to get a sense of how you’d be in front of a potential employer, but it should be fun,” said Ashley Lomax, Assistant Director of Recruiting and Admissions and Lead Diversity Recruiter.

 Practice recording yourself so you’ll get used to sitting in front of a camera before you have to make the final version.
 After completing the video essay, upload the essay as well as your transcripts, then go back and proofread the whole application.

 The finish line is near.
 Call a friend or two, order some food, and have them read your essay responses.
 Don’t tell them what the questions were ahead of time; have them guess to make sure you stayed on topic.
 If they’re not able to guess the correct questions, go back and tweak your essays.
 If they’re willing, it’s also helpful to get an extra set of proofreading eyes on the other parts of your application.

 Give everything one last look.
 Take a deep breath, then hit submit and pay your application fee.
 Congratulations!
 You’ve made it through the week of completing an MBA application.
 It’s time to celebrate and relax, so go out to a nice dinner or watch your favorite TV show for some well-deserved rest.

-For a more detailed explanation of each step of the application process, please attend one of our Admissions 101 webinars.
+For a more detailed explanation of each step of the application process, please attend one of our admissions events.